 - The property you buy must not be something you already own

 - It must also be a purchase directly into the IRA

 How to Use Your IRA to Buy Real Estate in California

 It is possible to buy rental property with an IRA, but you must open a custodial account then transfer money into it.
 It’s a simple process that we can help you out with.
 Just give us a call at 559-205-9301 and we can walk you through the process.

 There are many rules associated with this type of transaction, so be sure you understand and agree to them before you buy.
 It is also possible to buy a home for the purpose of “flipping” it, but only if you are in the flipping business.

-Furthermore, there is a limit to the number of flipped properties you can purchase in one year in the Central Valley with your self directed IRA.
+Furthermore, there is a limit to the number of flipped properties you can purchase in one year in California with your self directed IRA.